If you're out of Best Orzo Pasta, reach for Ditalini Pasta, Stelline, Small Elbow Macaroni, Fregola, and Couscous.

 Couscous is also very versatile.
 In addition to being served as a main dish, it can also be used in soups, salads, or stuffing.

 While it has a distinct texture compared to orzo, it can be used as a substitute in a 1:1 ratio or with adjustments in cooking time.
-It offers a different culinary experience to your recipes.
+It offers a different cooking experience to your recipes.